smaclell/smaclell.github.io/_drafts/essential-configuration.md

 use a simple regex to select from existing items.
 Duplication is a good indicator that things could be made simpler.
-We were able to change our configuration to eliminate duplication resulting in a much clearer settings that contained the bare minimum information.
+We were able to change our configuration to eliminate duplication resulting in a much clearer settings containing the bare minimum information.
 Remember [DRY][dry] is your friend.

 **[YAGNI][yagni].** Some settings might not be needed yet and should be left until later.
-I was recently refactoring some code that implemented a simple state machine and a coworker suggested that I make it completely configurable.
+I was recently refactoring some code that implemented a simple state machine and a coworker suggested I make it completely configurable.
-It would have allowed the system to be reused for other activities but would have introduced complicated configuration that would be easy to get wrong.
+It would have allowed the system to be reused for other activities, but would have introduced complicated configuration which would be easy to get wrong.
 We could happily defer this request until later when hopefully we have a concrete problem to solve and/or other systems that simplify the solution.